-When an internet search is initiated to find a watch repair shop, what terms are usually used….antique watch repair…vintage watch repair…old hand-wound watch?
-Chances are it probably is not “watchmaker”.
-But this term was commonly used to describe someone in the trade of watch repair, that is before the advent of battery operated watches.
+When searching the internet to find a watch repair shop, what terms do you use: antique watch repair, vintage watch repair, old hand-wound watch?
+Chances are, it probably is not “watchmaker.”
+But this term was commonly used to describe someone in the trade of watch repair before the advent of battery operated watches.

-A Watchmaker was originally a craftsman or artisan who made pocket watches from scratch.
-In later years this term became synonymous with a person who repaired both pocket and wristwatches due to the knowledge and dexterity needed.
-Even though actual watch manufacture was not part of a watchmaker’s duties, a similar level of expertise was needed to repair a watch.
-Understanding of theory, mechanics, metallurgy, and manual dexterity was required.
-If a part was not available, it had to be made from scratch.
-This was especially true of the watchmaker who was isolated from urban centers where parts were not readily available.
+A Watchmaker was originally a craftsman or artisan who made timepieces from scratch.
+In later years this term became synonymous with a person who possessed the knowledge and skill to repair pocket and wristwatches.
+Even though actual watch manufacture was not part of a watchmaker’s duties, a similar level of expertise was required to repair a watch.
+Understanding of theory, mechanics, metallurgy, and manual dexterity was needed.
+If a part was not available, it had to be made.
+The scarcity of parts was especially a problem for the watchmaker who was isolated from urban centers, where parts were not readily available.

-Although requirements differ in each country, traditionally a watchmaker would have many years of apprenticeship under a skilled craftsman, and then would join a guild (specialized groups for any particular craft or trade).
+Although requirements differ in each country, traditionally, a watchmaker would have many years of apprenticeship under a skilled artisan and join a guild (specialized groups for any particular craft or trade).
 In more recent times, states and provinces would issue an official registration for watchmakers meeting specific requirements.
 Many schools existed for watchmakers, and companies such as Elgin provided training for employees.
-As part of this training, many classes required the student to make a pocket watch (using pre-engineered part dies and molds).
+As part of this training, many classes required students to make a pocket watch (using pre-engineered dies and molds).

 Many watchmakers today have learned their skills through apprenticeship under experienced watchmakers.
 For the self-taught, tremendous amounts of information can be obtained by searching scanned internet archives such as Google books.
 There are also several training options available (although very limited).

-Finding the right person to repair your watch depends much on the age of the timepiece and the particular expertise of the watchmaker.
-This subject will be covered in a future article.
+Finding the right person to repair your watch depends much on the age of the timepiece and the watchmaker’s particular expertise.
+I will cover this subject in a future article.